supertokens/supertokens-auth-react/examples/with-localstorage/README.md

 # SuperTokens Demo app

 This demo app is now deprecated.
+We recommend using a built-in customization option to switch to using the Authorization header.
+You can check it out [here](https://supertokens.com/docs/thirdpartyemailpassword/common-customizations/sessions/token-transfer-method).

-We recommend using the [Authorization header](https://supertokens.com/docs/thirdpartyemailpassword/advanced-customizations/react-component-override/usage).
-You can switch to only using `localstorage` by adding a custom CookieHandler.
+On top of that, you can switch to only using `localStorage` by adding a custom CookieHandler.

 ## Author